calipho-sib/nextprot-js/README.md

-A javascript library that communicates directly with the nextprot (www.nextprot.org) REST api (https://api.nextprot.org).
-The api is freely available and can be used by anyone to create awsome apps :)
+A Javascript SDK that speaks with the neXtprot (www.nextprot.org) api (https://api.nextprot.org) and SPARQL endpoint.
+These resources are freely available and can be used by anyone to create awsome apps.
 Either you are an expert or a novice go ahead and try out the javascript library and don't hesitate to ask us questions if you have some troubles.
 We will appreciate your feedback.

 In this [example](https://cdn.rawgit.com/calipho-sib/nextprot-viewers/v0.1.0/sequence/app/index.html?nxentry=NX_P01308&inputOption=true) you can see what we can achieve with this library.